ご利用について

 Radiation therapy

-Radiation therapy is a cancer treatment that uses high-energy x-rays or other types of radiation to kill cancer cells or keep them from growing.
-There are two types of radiation therapy:
+Radiation therapy uses high-energy x-rays or other types of radiation to kill cancer cells or keep them from growing.
+There are two types of radiation therapy used to treat anal cancer:

 Chemotherapy

-Chemotherapy is a cancer treatment that uses drugs to stop the growth of cancer cells, either by killing the cells or by stopping the cells from dividing.
+Chemotherapy (also called chemo) uses drugs to stop the growth of cancer cells, either by killing the cells or by stopping the cells from dividing.
 When chemotherapy is taken by mouth or injected into a vein or muscle, the drugs enter the bloodstream and can reach cancer cells throughout the body (systemic chemotherapy).

 New types of treatment are being tested in clinical trials.

 This summary section describes treatments that are being studied in clinical trials.
 It may not mention every new treatment being studied.
-Information about clinical trials is available from the NCI website.

 Radiosensitizers